 Military family dependents are extended some exclusions from gross income as well including certain educational expenses for dependents, emergencies, evacuation to a place of safety, and separation.

 Traveling from one workplace to another or overnight travel is excluded.
 Traveling to and from work is not.
 Benefits received for dislocation, military base realignment, and closure can also be excluded.
-Other types of moving expense that can be deducted or excluded depending if the expense was a benefit or out-of-pocket un-reimbursed cost include move-in housing, moving household and personal items, moving trailers or mobile homes, storage, temporary lodging and temporary lodging expenses.
+Other types of moving expenses that can be deducted or excluded depending if the expense was a benefit or out-of-pocket un-reimbursed cost include move-in housing, moving household and personal items, moving trailers or mobile homes, storage, temporary lodging, and temporary lodging expenses.

 Any death gratuity paid to a survivor is excluded from gross income.
 Un-reimbursed dependent travel and burial services are also deductible.

 In-kind Military Benefits

 The military provides many in-kind benefits, some of which do not need to be included as gross income, such as:

 - Dependent-care assistance program